Updated January 2023

 Secondly, plumbers solve problems all day long.
 Some are straightforward, many are not.
 This takes strong analytical and critical thinking skills.

-Plus, they need to know the Ontario Plumbing Code inside and out.
+Plus, they need to know the Ontario Building Code inside and out.
 Plumbers also need to remember detailed safety protocols when working with hazardous materials and contaminated water (otherwise people could get seriously sick).

 Other important skills for plumbers include basic math, interpreting blueprints and schematics, and dealing with people from all walks of life.